Labelling of fish

 Fish that has been smoked should be labelled as such.
 Where appropriate, this should indicate whether it was cold smoked (which will require thorough cooking) or hot smoked.

-Care should be taken to ensure your labelling clearly distinguishes smoked and smoke flavour products.
+Care should be taken to ensure that your labelling clearly distinguishes between smoked and smoke flavour products.
 Only fish that has been actually flavoured by smoking can be labelled 'smoked'.
 Those treated with smoke solution must be labelled 'smoke flavour'.

 Smoked fish is exempt from the requirement to give the commercial designation.